High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System

 \subsection{Scope of the Study}

-This study serves as an exploratory tool to determine a least-cost investment plan in generation and storage infrastructure for the island of Puerto Rico for a series of exogenous scenarios regarding fuel availability, technology portfolios and target years.
-The different planning scenarios are meant to provide a broad view of the investment space and the differences in cost and buildout implied by different realities or policies.
-The selected scenarios are used only for illustrative purposes, rather than due to any expectations or preferences.
+This study serves as an exploratory analysis to determine a least-cost investment plan in generation and storage infrastructure for the island of Puerto Rico based on a set of exogenous scenarios characterizing fuel availability, technology portfolios, and target operational years.
+The selected scenarios are intended to illustrate how investment recommendations and costs change under different assumptions about load, fuel supply, planned projects, and allowable technologies.
+They are not precise forecasts or expressions of policy preferences.

-The high-fidelity modeling of the operational limitations of thermal power plants and the high cost attributed to the involuntary disconnection of customers (i.e., load shedding) are aimed at finding a least-cost investment plan for increasing the reliability of the electricity service experienced by Puerto Rico customers as soon as possible.
+The high-fidelity modeling of the operational limitations of thermal power plants and the high cost attributed to the involuntary disconnection of customers (i.e., load shedding) are intended to enable identification of least-cost investment portfolios that improve modeled service reliability, subject to the operational and infrastructure constraints imposed in the study.
 Setting the objective for our modeling tool as total-cost minimization with a high penalty for unserved energy in this way is expected to result in an investment plan that is in the best interest of the electricity users, both in terms of reliability of service and service cost.
 Nevertheless, a resource adequacy (RA) study and a detailed analysis of the implications of any proposed investment plan for the ratepayer's electricity bill were out of the scope of this study.
-They should be performed as part of the modeling work used to quantify decisions made in Puerto Rico infrastructure rebuild effort.
+They should be performed as part of the modeling work used to quantify decisions made in the Puerto Rico infrastructure rebuild effort.